iranroman/iranroman.github.io/about/index.md

 In the realm of machine learning, I aim to enhance models for spatial perception by harnessing acoustic imaging and computer vision.
 I've advanced models for sound source distance and direction of arrival estimation.
 More recently, I have been developing new models for multimodal machine perception that can recognize and track object states in dynamic scenes.
 My contributions extend to open-source projects like `librosa`, `spatialscaper`, `mirdata`, and `micarraylib`.
 Parallel to academia, my research has found applications in product development at companies such as Apple, Tesla, Raytheon/BBN, and Plantronics.
 My research has also been funded by NSF, DARPA, and HHMI.

 Are you interested in joining me at Queen Mary?
 I am recruiting Ph.D. candidates and postdocs.
 I am also recruiting students who are already at Queen Mary (undergrad, masters, or doctorate).
 Temporary visiting positions are also possible for researchers from other institutions at all levels of expertise.
-Please email me to talk about open positions (i.roman \<a\> qmul.ac.uk)
+Please email me your CV and let's talk about open positions (i.roman \<a\> qmul.ac.uk)

 ---
 <p align="right">